confluentinc/demo-database-modernization/setup.md

 1. Hit **Launch Cluster!**.

 ## Create an Oracle DB instance
 This demo uses AWS RDS Oracle that is publicly accessible.
+If your database is in a VPC, follow the instructions on our [doc](https://docs.confluent.io/cloud/current/networking/peering/aws-peering.html) page.
 1. Navigate to https://aws.amazon.com/console/ and log into your account.
 2. Search for **RDS** and click on results.
 3. Click on **Create database** and create an Oracle database using the following configurations and leave everything else as default.